What is a Dermatologist?

 What does a Dermatologist do?

-Rosacea is a common skin condition that can cause redness and swelling.
-Hand dermatitis results from contact with household chemical and affects most women with children.
-The cosmetic problems for which dermatologists can provide assistance include wrinkles, age spots and other signs of aging, hair loss, and scars.
-Some dermatologists perform minor cosmetic procedures such as face lifts, liposuction, and blepharoplasty, a surgical modification of the eyelid.
+Dermatologists can also provide assistance with cosmetic issues such as wrinkles, age spots, hair loss, and scars.
+Some dermatologists perform minor cosmetic procedures like face lifts, liposuction, and blepharoplasty, a surgical modification of the eyelid.

 Most skin conditions can be treated with topical therapy such as lotions and creams.
 The surgical procedures dermatologists must learn include the injection of fillers and botulinum toxin (botox) to give a patient a more youthful appearance at the expense of facial mobility, cryotherapy, and other procedures to remove common skin growths such as warts, excision, and skin and nail biopsies where the patient is awake and small amounts of tissue are removed to facilitate diagnosis.